htrajan/ht-drawsteel/Classes Single Page/Fury.md

 - 12–16: 5 damage; slide 3
 - 17+: 8 damage; slide 5

 **Effect:** When you force move the target, you can move into squares they leave.
-The target takes the damage from any [[Free Strike|free strikes]] you provoke with this movement.
+The target takes the damage from any free strikes you provoke with this movement.

 ##### Stab Me So I Can Pull Myself Closer To You (3 Rage)

 When you barrel through your foes, they feel your wrath.

 **Effect:** Move up to your speed in a straight line toward a creature or object.
-You don't treat enemy creatures as [[Difficult Terrain|difficult terrain]] for this move.
+You don't treat enemy creatures as difficult terrain for this move.
 If the target is a creature, you can end your movement in the target's square, moving them to an adjacent open square.
 Make a power roll against the target and every enemy you moved through.

 **Power Roll + Might:**